Army biochemist inspires students, promotes military opportunities

-Col. Claudia Henemyre, the deputy commander of the U.S. Army Medical Research Institute of Infectious Diseases, shows students at Frederick County’s Urbana Middle School the two types of uniforms she wears as part of her career.
-Henemyre spoke to the middle schoolers as part of a speaker series aimed at exposing students to diverse career opportunities.
+FORT DETRICK, Md. – Over 30 Frederick County middle school students interested in careers in STEM recently attended a talk by Col. Claudia Henemyre, the deputy commander of the U.S. Army Medical Research Institute of Infectious Diseases, part of a speaker series aimed at introducing students to career opportunities in the sciences.

+“The students were very polite, attentive, and genuinely interested in a STEM career and the military,” said Henemyre.
+“I look forward to participating in the speaker series at Urbana Middle School again.”

+Megan Adkins, a career coach with Frederick County Public Schools, said the series aims to inspire students to explore diverse career paths and understand the importance of education, hard work, and perseverance.
+She emphasized the importance of exposing students to different careers through the speaker series, noting it often sparks students’ interests they didn’t know they had.

 |Date Taken: